robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/JobQueueApi.md

 <a name="deletejobqueuefiles"></a>
 # **DeleteJobQueueFiles**
-> DeleteJobQueueFilesResponse DeleteJobQueueFiles (string id2, int? id)
+> DeleteJobQueueFilesResponse DeleteJobQueueFiles (int? id)

 Delete job queue files by Id